nlnzcollservices/harvester_manager/README.md

 ## The harvest

-The spreadsheet row data is handed off to the apporiate harvester.
+The spreadsheet row data is handed off to the appropriate harvester.
 Each one will be documented below.

 Upon success, the resulting data is handed back to the manager script, who updates the google sheet as needed.

 ### facebook_harvesters.py

 Only handles facebook live video.
-If multiple videos are wanted, its best to run a custom harvest and had off a list of video URLS.
+If multiple videos are wanted, its best to run a custom harvest and hand off a list of video URLS.

 Requires the `fbdown` tool to be accessible to the calling machine commandline